 Proficiency in English at a B1 level or higher under the Common European Framework of Reference for Languages (CEFR) is required for admission.

 The B1-level requirement will be ascertained by the University Language Centre (SLAM) upon admission as follows:

 - Language certificate at or above B1, obtained no more than three years earlier.
 For the list of language certificates recognized by the University please review: https://www.unimi.it/en/node/39267/).
 The certificate must be uploaded when submitting the online application;

-- Placement Test delivered by the University Language Centre (SLAM), which will take place according to the schedule posted to the website: https://www.unimi.it/en/node/39267/
+- Placement test administrated by the University Language Centre (SLAM) according to the calendar published on the website: https://www.unimi.it/en/node/39267/

-All those who fail to submit a valid certificate or do not meet the required proficiency level will be invited to take the test through the admission procedure.
+All those who fail to submit a valid certificate or do not meet the required proficiency level will be instructed during the admission procedure to take the placement test.

-Students who do not meet the requirement by 31 December will not be admitted to the Master's degree programme and may not sit further tests.
+Applicants who do not meet the requirement by said deadline will not be admitted to the master's degree programme and may not sit any further tests.